highruned/proto/readme.md

 # proto

-Community driven protobuf files.
+Community-driven Google Protobuf definitions for a game client/server, that are compatible with Diablo 3 on Battle.net

 ## Known Issues

-`protoc.exe` may not have been compiled with the correct protobuf version (2.3.0)
+`protoc.exe` may not have been compiled with an incorrect protobuf version (2.3.0)

 ## Building